FelipeAlves99/CRUD_Java_Web/README.md

 3. You need to create the **Paginas** folder and add a few more JSF Pages
 4. You can create a CSS file to make it look better.

+If you have any question about the code, you can contact me.
+I will happily explain to you the source code.
 That is all for the ALPOO's EXAM. **Good luck!**